webqit/quantum-js/README.md

 ## Polyfill

-This Polifyll is a work in progress.
+This Polyfill is a work in progress.
 But it is usable today.

 <!-- BADGES/ -->